**This post contains affiliate links for your shopping convenience at no additional cost to you. To see my full disclosure, please click here!**

 I am super excited to share our daughter’s playset makeover with you guys, but I need to be honest: an hour after I started this project, I regretted it.
 My feelings eventually changed once I got over a few hurdles, but the first day was a bit rough.
 OMG.
 It was 98 degrees outside and I was convinced this would be a quick weekend project.
 Um…no. However, I did love choosing the paint colors, the exterior “lights” and the decor.
 My husband had his own plans for landscaping the front of it and I just knew this would be such a cute playset once complete.
 I do have some tips that will hopefully save you some time should you dare try this project.
 Lol

 We bought this playset for our daughter for her 3rd birthday in June but didn’t start the makeover until September.
 My husband was determined to put it together himself and it took him a few days, but he did a great job.
 I knew immediately I was going to paint her playset similar colors to the exterior of our own house.
-I went to Sherwin Williams and carefully selected paint chips to mimic the colors but knew I wanted her to have a girly, light pink door.
+I went to Sherwin Williams and carefully selected paint chips to mimic the colors but knew I wanted her to have a girly, light pink door and it was my favorite part of this process because it took 5 minutes! 🙂

 I spray painted the white windows and gables with a black spray paint that included primer.
 I chose Utterly Beige for the main body of the house, Rachel Pink for her door and Iron Ore (my favorite black paint color) for the roof.
 When I spoke to the attendant at Sherwin Williams, he suggested I prime the entire playset first for longevity and coverage.
 He told me that cedar will absorb the paint and will require several coats if I don’t.
 Sure!
 That shouldn’t take long!
 I really did believe I could knock it out in an afternoon.
 LOL So I told him that I will take the paint that will require the least amount of effort.
 He suggested a gallon of primer and then to also use exterior paint with primer in it.